blakeyy/neuromorphic_dreaming/README.md

 ## License

-This code is released under the CC BY-NC-SA 4.0 license.
-See the LICENSE file for details.
+This code is released under the MIT license.
+See the [LICENSE](LICENSE) file for details.
 Commercial use requires permission from the authors.

 ## Citation